-How is the emergence of climate change transforming markets?
+How is the emergence of climate change transforming human vulnerability and economic markets?
 And how can we understand the novel configurations of public and private sector actors and finance emerging in anticipation of climate change?
-The intersections of political ecology, science and technology studies, and development studies inform my investigation of the growth of formal risk transfer markets and the changing forms of vulnerability, knowledge, and financial flows that accompany them.
+The intersections of political ecology, science and technology studies, and development studies inform my investigation of these changing forms of vulnerability, knowledge, and financial flows.

-I find a variety of qualitative and quantitative methods indispensable, including interviews, surveys, focus groups, and institutional ethnography.
-I am interested in working with students on topics at the intersection of finance, environmental risk, and development.
+I find a variety of qualitative and quantitative methods indispensable, including interviews, institutional ethnography, surveys, and focus groups.
+I am interested in working with students studying environmental risk, disaster, development, and finance.

 B.A.
 Columbia University, 2003; Ph.D.
 UC Berkeley, 2011